WHERE SHOULD I BEGIN AS A NEW MEMBER?

 Let’s leave our community better than we found it.

-Moderators have special authority; they are responsible for this forum.
+Moderators have special authority; they are part of our monitoring system for this forum.
 But so are you.
 With your help, moderators can be community facilitators, not just janitors or police.

 When you see bad behavior, don’t reply.
 It encourages the bad behavior by acknowledging it, consumes your energy, and wastes everyone’s time.
 Just flag it.
 If enough flags accrue, action will be taken, either automatically or by moderator intervention.